peng8350/flutter_pulltorefresh/README.md

 ## Intro
 a widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios.
 If you are Chinese,click here([中文文档](https://github.com/peng8350/flutter_pulltorefresh/blob/master/README_CN.md))
-(Still in the development stage, the function is not perfect)

 ## Features
 * Android and iOS both spported
 * pull up and pull down
-* It's almost fit for all witgets,like GridView,ListView,Container,Text...
+* It's almost fit for all witgets,like GridView,ListView,Container...
 * High extensibility,High degree of freedom
 * powerful Bouncing